New Student or New to the Studio?

 Our Core class is an all-levels class that offers step-by-step instruction for learning a full complement of Pilates mat exercises.
 Each exercise maintains respect for the level and needs of the individual student.

-- Arrive early: Plan on arriving at least 10 minutes before class starts to allow enough time to check-in, make a payment if necessary, and get yourself setup.
-If you arrive late and the class is sitting in silence, wait to enter the studio until the silent period is over.
+- Arrive Early: Plan on arriving at least 10 minutes before class starts to allow enough time to check-in, make a payment if necessary, and get yourself setup.
+If you arrive late, please wait in the reception area until the breathing/chanting has concluded, and then enter the studio.
+Due to safety reasons and to ensure a proper warm-up, students will not be admitted to class if more than 10 minutes late.

-- Remove shoes prior to entering the studio: Please remove your shoes and place them in one of the cubbies in the reception area.
+- Remove Shoes: Please remove your shoes and place them in one of the cubbies in the reception area (there are cubbies in the studio to store valuables).

-- Turn off your phone: None of us ever intend to leave our cell phone on during class, but sometimes we just forget.
-As a courtesy to the instructor and other students in the class, please silence your phones prior to class and leave them in your cubby with your other valuables (please no cell phones near your mat).
+- Silence Phone: As a courtesy to the instructor and other students in the class, please silence your phones prior to class and leave them in your cubby with your other valuables (please no cell phones near your mat).

-- Be aware of other classes in session.
-Please be aware that there may be another class in session when you arrive or leave the studio.
+- Enter Quietly: Please be aware that there may be another class in session at the time of your arrival or departure.
 In such cases, please keep conversation to a whisper and quietly gather or return your props before and after class.

-- Conversation: Please keep talking to a minimum during class.
+- Minimize Conversation: Please keep talking to a minimum before and during class to maintain an atmosphere of quiet, stillness, and peace.

-- Water: There is a water fountain in the hallway by the bathrooms.
-You are also welcome to bring plastic or metal water bottles (no glass) into the studio as long as spills are immediately wiped up.
-Please refrain from brining other beverages or food into the studio.
+- Hydrate: There is a water fountain in the hallway by the bathrooms.
+You are also welcome to bring metal water bottles (no glass) into the studio if spills are immediately wiped up.
+Please refrain from bringing other beverages or food into the studio.

-- Scent-free atmosphere: Please refrain from wearing perfume, cologne, or scented lotions to class.
-In yoga, we are breathing deeply while in close proximity to one another.
+- Avoid Scents: Please refrain from wearing perfume, cologne, or scented lotions to class to help preserve our scent-free atmosphere.
+In yoga, we are breathing deeply while near one another.
 Even mild scents can seem very strong, especially to those with sensitivities or allergies.

-- Do not leave during Savasana (final resting pose): If you roll up your mat and dash out the door during this quiet time, you’re not only disturbing your fellow students, you’re missing the most essential and enjoyable part of class.
-We strongly recommend that you avoid skipping this period, which is designed to bring your body into its healthiest alignment, help your body/mind integrate what you have learned in the class, and calm the nervous system for maximum health benefits.
-If on occasion you must leave a few minutes early, inform your instructor before class, set up your mat near the door, and exit the studio before the start of Savasana (you may leave your props to avoid further disruption).
+- Stay for Savasana (final resting pose): We strongly recommend that you avoid skipping this period, which is designed to bring your body into its healthiest alignment, help your body/mind integrate what you have learned in the class, and calm the nervous system for maximum health benefits.
+If on occasion you must leave a few minutes early, inform your instructor before class, set up your mat near the door, and exit the studio before Savasana begins, leaving your props to avoid further disruption.